krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 	<div class="6u 12u$(mobile) item">
 		<img data-src="{{'assets/images/blog/italy_trip/day2/pope_palace.jpg' | relative_url }}" class="blog-image">
 		<figcaption class="margin-bottom">Pope Palace</figcaption>
         <p>The Pope stays in a palace on the right of the basilica (when facing the basilica), where he is protected by the <a href="https://www.wikiwand.com/en/Pontifical_Swiss_Guard">Pontifical Swiss Guard</a>.
 The Pope makes appearances on Wednesday and Sunday in the morning.
-We weren't particularly interested in seeing the Pope and so by chance we managed to pick a day that should have attracted lesser crowd in the evening since most people would have gone in the morning to see the Pope.</p>
+We weren't particularly interested in seeing the Pope and so by chance, we managed to pick a day that should have attracted a lesser crowd in the evening since most people would have gone in the morning to see the Pope.</p>
 	</div>
 </div>